Firm Honors & Distinctions

-- Stephen Peresich and Lauren McCrory won a Daubert–type summary judgment for an orthopedic surgeon challenging plaintiff’s expert failed to render appropriate medical causation opinions.
+- Stephen Peresich won a Daubert–type summary judgment for an orthopedic surgeon challenging the plaintiff’s expert failed to render appropriate medical causation opinions.

-- Stephen Peresich has served as Board Attorney for The Board of Trustees of Merit Hospital in Biloxi since Biloxi Regional Medical Center has appointed Stephen G. Peresich as Board Attorney since 2011.
+- Stephen G. Peresich has served as Board Attorney for The Board of Trustees of Merit Health Biloxi, formerly Biloxi Regional Medical Center, since 2011.

 - Stephen Peresich and Johanna McMillan won an appeal to the MS Supreme Court for local physician reinstating the trial judge’s grant of a motion to dismiss for failure to prosecute where the Court made clear that delay alone may suffice to warrant dismissal (435 days) for failure to timely prosecute a case and that prejudice to the defendant may be presumed from the delay.

 - Stephen Peresich and Mary Van Slyke, presented “Professional Behavior in the Workplace” for the annual Biloxi Regional Medical Center Medical Staff training seminar, covering workplace harassment claims against medical facilities and doctors, state law claims, recent verdicts, Title VII claims, practice tips and preventive methods on how to avoid claims.

 - Nathan L. Prescott obtained an Order of Dismissal in the United States District Court, Southern District of Mississippi, dismissing plaintiff’s complaint for $7,000,000.00 against the president of a local bank.